 Clear Channel Communications' significant covenants on its \$1.75 billion five-year, multi-currency revolving credit facility relate to leverage and interest coverage contained and defined in the credit facility.
 The leverage ratio covenant requires Clear Channel Communications to maintain a ratio of consolidated funded indebtedness to operating cash flow (as defined by the credit facility) of less than 5.25x.
 The interest coverage covenant requires Clear Channel Communications to maintain a minimum ratio of operating cash flow (as defined by the credit facility) to interest expense of 2.50x.
 In the event that Clear Channel Communications does not meet these covenants, it is considered to be in default on the credit facility at which time the credit facility, including the \$150.0 sub-limit utilized by certain of the Company's international subsidiaries, may become immediately due.
-At December 31 2004, Clear Channel Communications were to default on any other indebtedness greater than \$200.0 million.
-At December 31, 2004, Clear Channel Communications were to default on any other indebtedness greater than \$200.0 million.
-At December 31, 2004, Clear Channel Communications.
+At December 31 2004, Clear Channel Communications' leverage and interest coverage ratios were 3.1x and 6.4x, respectively.
+This credit facility contains a cross default provision that would be triggered if Clear Channel Communications were to default on any other indebtedness greater than \$200.0 million.
+At December 31, 2004, Clear Channel Communications was in compliance with all debt covenants.